emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 # Configuring a Unit Test

-In this microlearning we will focus on configuring a unit test.
+In this microlearning, we will focus on configuring a unit test.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 7th 2021
+- Last update: January 7th, 2021
 - Required reading time: 7 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform
-- Understanding of Unit testing concept
+- Understanding of the Unit testing concept
 - On- or offramp (without splitter or router) that needs to be tested

 ## 2. Key concepts
-This micro learning centers around configuring a unit test.
+This microlearning centers around configuring a unit test.
-With unit testing we mean: Testing each separate component (unit) within the context of a flow based on a supplied input (and an expected outcome).
+With unit testing, we mean: Testing each separate component (unit) within the context of a flow based on a supplied input (and an expected outcome).

-Configuring a unit test can be done via the right hand panel menu while being in the Configure Tests screen of your Create flow.
+Configuring a unit test can be done via the right-hand panel menu while being in the Configure Tests screen of your Create flow.
-In this right panel there is a button called Add Test.
-By pressing this button you have the ability to configure your unit test.
+In this right panel, there is a button called Add Test.
+By pressing this button you can configure your unit test.

 The moment you already have unit tests available within the context of your flow you can edit these by selecting the edit icon on that specific unit test.